mradionov/tleaf/README.md

 ## How does it work?

 It takes your AngularJS source file and parses it with the help of [esprima](http://esprima.org/) - standard-compliant ECMAScript parser, which results into a code syntax tree.
-Then this it analyzes the tree, looks for AngularJS units and extracts infromation about them.
-It may ask you some questions to get some more information.
-Then it generates a test file, based on pre-defined templates, setting up the collected information as a unit test.
+The tree is being analyzed for AngularJS units and based on that information it generates a test file from pre-defined templates, setting up the collected data for unit tests.

 *Note: source code can be very different and complex from project to project (and from person to person), so it's really difficult to cover all cases and styles of writing AngularJS applications to be able to extract required information.
 If your AngularJS source code is not getting parsed as expected, feel free to create an issue with an example of the source code causing the problem or PR a test reproducing it.*